 There are some exceptions to NCTS.
-These include the simplified procedures provided in Commission Regulation (EU) 952/2013 (Customs Code Implementing Provisions) for goods moving by air, sea, or rail.
+These include the simplified procedures given in Commission Regulation (EU) 952/2013 (Customs Code Implementing Provisions) for goods moving by air, sea, or rail.
 Traders moving non-Union goods within the UK can opt to move them under the Temporary Storage procedure.

-Also, you can’t use NCTS to make Proof of Union Status declarations (T2L) documents or Control Copy T5 documents.
+You cannot use NCTS to make Proof of Union Status declarations (T2L) documents or Control Copy T5 documents.

 How to register for and use NCTS online

 You can register for NCTS online.
 A PIN is sent to the managing director of the business, and can then be used to activate the NCTS online account.
 Once registered, you can set up other users within your organisation.